starchyunderscore/w11-nonadmin-utils/README.md

 These are features that are not yet in the realease.
 These features may not work as intended.
 They may be removed at any time.

-<sup>Nothing here at the moment.
-Check back later.</sup>
+- [ ] Enable/Disable animation effects

 ## Planned features

 These are features that have no code yet, but are planned for the future.
 There is no garuntee that these features will be added.

-- [ ] Enable/Disable/Change animation effects
 - [ ] Install [kalker](https://github.com/PaddiM8/kalker) (seems to need admin for default install)
 - [ ] All of [this stuff](https://www.tumblr.com/cinna-bunnie/726047846537773056/for-the-device-setup)